jakeod99/recipes/README.md

 cd ~/workspace/recipes/scripts
 node release.js 0.1.0
 ```
-Doing this should overwrite the contents of `current` and `website`, as well
+Doing this should overwrite the contents of `current` and `docs`, as well
 as add a new entry into `version`.
 The release that this specific example
 would generate would be version `v0.1.0`.
 Generally speaking, the version
 digits represent the following increments `MajorRelease.StageVersion.Feature`.